johnbe4/getSeoSitemap/README.md

 This script creates a full gzip sitemap or multiple gzip sitemaps plus a gzip sitemap index.<br>
 It includes change frequency, last modification date and priority all setted following your own rules.<br>
 Change frequency will be automatically selected between daily, weekly, monthly and yearly.<br>
+Max URL lenght must be 767 characters, otherwise the script will fail.<br>
 URLs with http response code different from 200 or with size = 0 will not be included into sitemap.<br>
 It checks all internal and external links.<br>
 If failed (http response code different from 200 or with size = 0), external URLs from the domain will be included into failed URLs list.<br>